orbiting/styleguide/src/components/Editor/docs.md

 The `structure` array tells us that `carouselContainer` should have a `carouselTitle`, and between 2 and 6 `figures` (image + caption).
 If this isn't the case, new nodes will be automatically inserted during the normalisation cycle of Slate, so that the structure of the document matches the one of the config.

 *Note: `structure` works recursively.
 For instance, `figure` also defines a structure for its descendants.*

-`disableBreaks` means that Slate shouldn't create a second carousel node when someone presses enter, like it would happen for paragraphs.

 Very good.
 Now we need to define what `carouselTitle`does.